Clan Amir 05-06

 Deebarlee just smiles, because he used to play with Peter when they were small children.
 He’s now seventy-one, and Peter is only a year or two younger than him.
 He says, “Surely Peter is due for retirement!”

 Charles replies, “Yes, well overdue, actually.
 But I can’t force him to retire.
-And since the rest of his family died a few years ago, while in Amarant, he’s nothing else to live for; but his work keeps him alive.
+And since the rest of his family died a few years ago, while in Amarant, he has nothing else to live for; but his work keeps him alive.
 So each year I let the industrial relations people talk to him, and I pay higher insurance premiums to keep him on.
 He’s worked for the family since he was an apprentice, so he’s like family, and we don’t force family out of their jobs.”
-Deebarlee smiles, and nods at this.
+Deebarlee smiles as he nods his understanding of the situation.

 Two doors and several metres later they find Peter lying on the ground while one of the apprentices applies artificial resuscitation to him, and another is calling for an ambulance.
 Also, the site first aid officer, a well-trained medical technician, is racing to the scene with two large medical kits, one in each hand.